Vyacheslav Zaitsev: Career in post-Soviet Russia

-By February 2005, Zaitsev had opened 4 «Слава Зайцев.
-Men's wear» stores in Ryazan, Ufa, Orenburg and Samara.
-The New York Times described Zaitsev in 2004 as one of the few Soviet icons who is still an icon in modern-day Russia, and Time Magazine reported in 2007 that the Zaitsev name has 93% brand awareness in Russia.
+By February 2005, Zaitsev had opened four Slava Zaytsev Men's Wear stores in Ryazan, Ufa, Orenburg, and Samara.
+The New York Times described Zaitsev in 2004 as one of the few Soviet icons who is still an icon in modern-day Russia, and Time magazine reported in 2007 that the Zaitsev name has 93% brand awareness in Russia.
 In 2007 Kommersant commissioned VCIOM to run a poll on public perception as to the make-up of the Russian elite; Zaitsev, who is often referred to as the Patriarch of Russian fashion, was rated at 74.

-Zaitsev is not interested in achieving worldwide renown by showing his creations abroad, preferring to stay true to his Russian roots and encourages other Russian designers not to be influenced by the West.
+Zaitsev was not interested in achieving worldwide renown by showing his creations abroad, preferring to stay true to his Russian roots and encouraged other Russian designers not to be influenced by the West.
 Zaitsev was quoted by Women's Wear Daily in April 2008 as saying:

-In 2007 Zaitsev took part in the TV show "Fashion Sentence" (Модный приговор) on Channel One, in which he acted as a judge passing down sentence on contestant's fashion sense.
+In 2007 Zaitsev took part in the TV show "Fashion Verdict" (Модный приговор) on Channel One, in which he acted as a judge passing down verdict on contestants' fashion sense.
 After visiting Ashgabat in June 2008 for the Turkmen Textile Exhibition, Zaitsev stated that he was fascinated by traditional Turkmen clothing, and announced plans for a new collection which would incorporate traditional Turkmen elements.
 The casual wear collection is to be made exclusively from cotton from Turkmenistan and would feature the traditional Turkmen embroidery which captured his imagination.
-In September 2008, Zaitsev participated in "The Russian Evening-2008" at the Institute for International Political Studies in Milan, which was attended by Svetlana Medvedeva and Clio Maria Bittoni, the wife of Italian President Giorgio Napolitano.
+In September 2008, Zaitsev participated in The Russian Evening-2008 at the Institute for International Political Studies in Milan, which was attended by Svetlana Medvedeva and Clio Maria Bittoni, the wife of Italian President Giorgio Napolitano.

-Zaitsev has always been an admirer of the costumes sketches supplied by Pablo Picasso and Albert Benois, amongst others, for Sergei Diaghilev's Paris troupe, and to celebrate the 100th anniversary of Diaghilev's Ballets Russes, Zaitsev's collection for the 2009 Russian Fashion Week pays homage to the Russian ballet impresario.
+Zaitsev had always been an admirer of the costumes sketches supplied by Pablo Picasso and Albert Benois, amongst others, for Sergei Diaghilev's Paris troupe, and to celebrate the 100th anniversary of Diaghilev's Ballets Russes, Zaitsev's collection for the 2009 Russian Fashion Week paid homage to the Russian ballet impresario.

-The Eremitage in Sankt Petersburg honors since June 2016 Zaitsev's work with an extensive exhibition of his work.
-The new exhibition will be a big step toward creating a costume museum at the world-famous Eremitage.
-The exposition unveils many of the creations of the Slava Zaitsev Fashion House in Moscow over the past 30 years, along with clothing design sketches and the maestro's photos.

-Style
+Death

+Zaitsev died on 30 April 2023, at the age of 85 of gastrointestinal bleeding in a Shchyolkovo city hospital.
+He previously suffered from Parkinson's disease, being partially paralyzed, with impaired ability to talk and walk.

+Fashion style

-Zaitsev stated that his mother, Maria Ivanovna, was a cleaning lady and never owned a fancy dress.
-In 2004, the New York Times stated, "(i)t is her stolid image that he has been dressing all these years in flounces and feathers, poufs and peplums, gold and glitter."
-During the Soviet era, he regularly complained that he designed collections for the "larger" woman in the 1970s, but only models up to size 48 were accepted for production.
+Zaitsev stated that his mother, Maria Ivanovna, was a cleaning lady and never owned a smart dress.
+In 2004, The New York Times stated, "[i]t is her stolid image that he has been dressing all these years in flounces and feathers, poufs and peplums, gold and glitter."
+During the Soviet era, he frequently complained that he designed collections for the "larger" woman in the 1970s, but only models up to size 48 were accepted for production.